weld/weld-testing/README.md

 ### WeldInitiator

 `org.jboss.weld.junit.WeldInitiator` is a `TestRule` (JUnit 4.9+) which allows to *start/stop* a Weld container per test method execution.
-The container is configured through a provided `org.jboss.weld.environment.se.Weld` instance - see also `WeldInitiator.of(Weld)` static method.
+The container is configured through a provided `org.jboss.weld.environment.se.Weld` instance.

-A convenient static method `WeldInitiator.of(Class<?>...)` is also provided - in this case, the container is optimized for testing purposes (with automatic discovery and concurrent deployment disabled) and only the given bean classes are considered.
+By default, the container is optimized for testing purposes, i.e. with automatic discovery and concurrent deployment disabled (see also `WeldInitiator.createWeld()`).
+However, it is possible to provide a customized `Weld` instance  - see also `WeldInitiator.of(Weld)` and `WeldInitiator.from(Weld)` methods.
 `WeldInitiator` also implements `javax.enterprise.inject.Instance` and therefore might be used to perform programmatic lookup of bean instances.

+#### Flat Deployment

+Unlike when using [Arquillian Weld embedded container](https://github.com/arquillian/arquillian-container-weld), bean archive isolation is enabled by default.
+This behaviour can be changed by setting a system property `org.jboss.weld.se.archive.isolation` to `false` or through the `Weld.property()` method.
+In that case, Weld will use a _"flat"_ deployment structure - all bean classes share the same bean archive and all beans.xml descriptors are automatically merged into one.
+Thus alternatives, interceptors and decorators selected/enabled for a bean archive will be enabled for the whole application.

+#### Convenient Starting Points

+A convenient static method `WeldInitiator.of(Class<?>...)` is also provided - in this case, the container is optimized for testing purposes and only the given bean classes are considered.

 ```java
 import static org.junit.Assert.assertEquals;